develop2arman/rust-all-in-one/workspace/rust/RUST.md

 > **sccache**, a compiler cache for rustc

+## Test

+> A test double is the general programming concept for a type used in place of another type during testing.
+Mock objects are specific types of test doubles that record what happens during a test so you can assert that the correct actions took place.

+> Rust doesn’t have objects in the same sense as other languages have objects, and Rust doesn’t have mock object functionality built into the standard library as some other languages do.
+However, you can definitely create a struct that will serve the same purposes as a mock object.

 ### std:prelude

 To understand what is included in local scope by default(like try_into()), you should investigate the std:: [[prelude]] module.
 Its documentation is available online at [prelude](https://doc.rust-lang.org/std/prelude/index.html)